nettofarah/json-crate/README.md

 ## Notes

-You can think of `simple-json-db` as a couple of convenience wrappers for dealing with simple objects you may want to persist.
+You can think of `json-crate` as a couple of convenience wrappers for dealing with simple objects you may want to persist.

 This library is not intended for production usage and does not provide any data consistency guarantees such as concurrent access, locking of any kind or indexing.

-Some great use-cases for `simple-json-db`:
+Some great use-cases for `json-crate`:
 - test fixtures
 - configuration files
 - managing environment variables

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/nettofarah/simple-json-db.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](https://github.com/nettofarah/simple-json-db/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/nettofarah/json-crate.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](https://github.com/nettofarah/json-crate/blob/master/CODE_OF_CONDUCT.md).

 To run the specs check out the repo and follow these steps: